Skip to main content

 How Should You Budget for Post-Launch?

-Bessemer Venture Partners' State of the Cloud report found that SaaS companies spend 19-24% of revenue on R&D once they hit $5M ARR.
+Bessemer Venture Partners' State of the Cloud report found that SaaS companies spend 19-24% of revenue on R&D once they reach scale.
 Before that milestone the share runs higher.
 It's common to see 40-60% of revenue flowing straight back into product.
 So plan for it now.
 Not later, when it's already a problem.

-Maintenance: 20-25% of initial build cost annually.
+Maintenance: 20-25% of the initial build every year.
 Bug fixes, security patches, dependency updates, performance work.
 And dependencies move fast.
 Node.js, React, framework versions, they all churn constantly.
-A $150K MVP runs you $30-$38K a year just to keep it healthy.
-Skip that maintenance and you eventually end up with a codebase that needs 3 developers to babysit where 1 used to manage fine.
+Treat that share as a standing line rather than an occasional project, because it scales with the surface area you shipped.
+Skip it and you eventually end up with a codebase that needs 3 developers to babysit where 1 used to manage fine.

-Feature development: $5,000-$15,000/month.
+Feature development: one funded sprint lane.
 Your users will start asking for new features the week after launch.
 So prioritize ruthlessly.
 Ship one feature per two-week sprint, not five.
 Every feature needs design, development, testing, docs, and monitoring before it's really done.
 Cut any one of those corners and you create technical debt that quietly compounds quarter after quarter.

-Customer support tooling: $200-$500/month.
+Customer support tooling, billed per seat.
 Intercom, Zendesk, or Help Scout for tickets.
 A knowledge base, either built into your app or hosted on GitBook.
 In-app onboarding tours through Userflow, or something you roll yourself.
 All of this feels optional right up until your first 100 users flood the inbox with the exact same 5 questions.

-Monitoring and observability: $100-$400/month.
-Sentry for error tracking at $26/month.
-Datadog or New Relic for APM at $100-$300.
+Monitoring and observability, billed per host and per event.
+Sentry for error tracking.
+Datadog or New Relic for APM, which is the priciest line in this group by some way.
 Uptime monitoring, where Better Uptime's free tier honestly does the job.
-Log aggregation on Logtail for $30.
+Log aggregation on Logtail.
 The payoff is real.
 You catch production bugs before users even notice them, and your response time drops from hours down to minutes.

-Here's a budget template you can just steal for your first year post-launch.
+Here's the budget template you can just steal for your first year post-launch.
+Five lines, each with the driver that sizes it.

 The founders who budget for post-launch from day one are the ones who don't smack into a runway wall three months after shipping.
 Size your raise, or your revenue targets, to cover a full 12 months of post-launch costs before you write a single line of code.
 If you want a hand with that, our SaaS development services page shows how we help teams plan and build inside a budget that's actually real.